SMitra1993/.NETInterrogation/3 - ControlStatement.md

 - Since the condition is true (`10 > 0`), the statement inside the `if` block is executed, printing "Number is positive."

 ### Scenario 2: If-Else Statement [🏠](https://github.com/SMitra1993/theNETInterrogation/blob/master/3%20-%20ControlStatement.md#control-statement-)

+The `else if` statement is an extension of the `if` statement, allowing you to test multiple conditions sequentially.
+It is used when you have multiple conditions to evaluate, each with its corresponding block of code to execute.

 ```csharp
 using System;